veloxity343/inception/README.md

 1. Navigate to https://yourdomain.42.fr
 2. Complete WordPress installation wizard
 3. Login with admin credentials from `.env` file
-4. Configure your site as needed
+4. Configure site as needed

 ---